-The Department of Radiation Oncology has an active research program that includes both basic (laboratory) and clinical research.
+The Department of Radiation Oncology has an active research program that includes both basic (laboratory) research and clinical research.
 Our research often involves collaboration with other departments as we strive to better identify and treat cancer, and to develop ways to deliver higher doses of radiation to the tumor area while reducing the effects to the surrounding healthy tissue.

 Areas of concentration include: